prescient-design/antibody-domainbed/README.md

 # Welcome to Antibody DomainBed

-(submission #1590 at NeurIPS 2024 Datasets and Benchmarks Track)

 DomainBed is a PyTorch suite containing benchmark datasets and algorithms for domain generalization, as introduced in [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434).

 We extend this repo to allow for benchmarking DG algorithms for biological sequences, namely, therapeutic antibodies.